 If you are don’t feel qualified to do the repairs, find a reputable quilt repair service or restoration service.
-They can restore your quilt or tell you if your quilt is damaged beyond repair and should be enjoyed as is.
+Your local museum is a good place to find a referral.
+They can restore your quilt or tell you if your quilt is damaged beyond repair and should be enjoyed as it is.

 Cleaning an Antique Quilt